speculatrix/live_interface_stats/README.md

 # Acknowledgements

-This would not have been possible with this the <a href="https://omnipotent.net/jquery.sparkline/#s-about">jQuery Sparklines</a> project from whom this work was adaptored (namely the mouse velocity example).
+This would not have been possible with this the <a href="https://omnipotent.net/jquery.sparkline/#s-about">jQuery Sparklines</a> project from whom this work was adapted (namely the mouse velocity example).